-- WordPress – WordPress is a content management system (CMS) and something I create all of my customer websites.
+- WordPress – WordPress is one of the most popular content management systems (CMS) and something I create all of my customer websites.
 It is very powerful for eCommerce and blogging.
 Understanding how to create a post and publish one is essential.

 Content Specialist vs Social Media Manager

 What are the writing-related jobs?
 Well, a content specialist is similar to being a social media content specialist.
 You’re both writing engaging posts, both trying to educate, entertain and talk in a style that resonates with your reader.
 You might think your worlds apart from a content specialist for Facebook however you’re both in communications.
 Both are web content writers and both require:

 - complete control of what goes out on social media

 Work on large marketing campaigns as part of the overall customers digital marketing Content specialists create content for a variety of platforms.
 Content Specialists are the people who are responsible for writing and creating content on a company’s website or social media accounts.
 Some might have this role as part of their job description, and others might be hired to do this type of work.